 When exam scores are obtained and submitted, faculty will review results and compare to your total score to the National Descriptive Statistics Exit Exam report information provided by NBCC each year.
-Your score will need to be at one standard deviation below the mean national average or higher in order to pass.
+Your score will need to be at or above one standard deviation below the mean national average in order to pass.
 If you do not pass, you may be offered a second opportunity to take the CPCE.
 If you do not pass a second time, you can petition the faculty to complete a written alternative.
 If your second CPCE score is again below one standard deviation from the national exit exam mean, and you are approved to complete an alternative exam, you will respond to essay questions in the content areas falling at or below the national exit exam mean.
 A rubric will be used to score these essays.

 On being approved for re-examination, the student will be notified which of the CACREP areas will be included in the re-examination and provided with the set of questions to be answered.
-The student will be given a period equivalent to one academic quarter (i.e., 3 months) to prepare responses to the questions.
+The student will be given a period up to the equivalent to one academic quarter (i.e., 3 months) to prepare responses to the questions, which may delay graduation.
 Failure to submit responses to all examination questions by the submission deadline will result in an automatic failing grade for the re-examination.
-Responses will be graded by pairs of faculty.
+Responses will be graded by two faculty members, including your advisor.
 Should a pair of readers not be unanimous in their judgment of the response, a third faculty member will also read and grade the question.
 Determination of whether the student is judged to have passed will be based on a review by the faculty of the student's overall performance on the re-examination.

 Failure to pass the comprehensive examination after three tries (twice on the CPCE and once on the alternative exam) is grounds for termination from the program.
 Any student who is terminated under this policy has the right to petition the faculty for reconsideration of the termination decision.
 However, students should also consider if they cannot pass the CPCE, they may not be able to pass state licensing exams required for counseling licensure.
+Remediation, if granted, may include retaking core coursework.